joandrsn/linux-touchpad-osx-article/osx_scroll.md

+Draft: Something might be incorrect.

 # Why linux does not have a touchpad as good as a Macbook Pro

 ## Motivation
 I'm an avid reader of [Hacker News][hn] and one day Bill Hardings post of [Linux touchpad like a Macbook: goal worth persuing?][bill1] caught my attention.
 Having tried Linux, OS X and Windows 10, I couldn't agree with the author more.
-Then [another post from Bill][bill2] and finally [the last post][bill3] got me thinking: Why is this so hard?
+Then [another post from Bill][bill2] and finally [the last post][bill3] got me thinking: Why is this so hard to create a good touchpad experience on linux?
-In this post, I will be trying a bit to explain on why this is difficult and how it could maybe be implemented.
+In this post, I will be trying to explain on why this is difficult and how it could maybe be implemented.

-Upon reading all of the comments on [Hacker News][hn-bill3], I stumble upon a general resource like this post by Pavel Fatin: [Scrolling with pleasure][pfatin] (2017).
+Upon reading all of the comments on [Hacker News][hn-bill3], I stumble upon a great general resource post by Pavel Fatin on scrolling behaviour: [Scrolling with pleasure][pfatin] (2017).
+The post covers both OS X, Linux and Windows, but with a deeper focus on scrolling.
 Pavel Fatin implemented smooth scrolling in IntelliJ and I guess he also had to do extensive research in order to simply understand how it works on every platform.
-For trying to understand why scrolling in particular is so hard, this is the best resource I have found so far.

 ## History
 In the past a hardware manufacturors made the drivers for linux to use.